dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Deploy the code

-You can proceed in your usual git habit and write awesome code.
+Proceed in your usual git habit and write awesome code.

-Once you want to release a new version, you just push the newest version to the heroku endpoint.
+To release a new version, just push the newest version to the heroku endpoint.

 ```
 $ git add .